Noemí Ruiz

-Noemí Ruiz was a Puerto Rican painter, graphic artist and teacher.
-She is said to be a pioneer of abstraction in Puerto Rico.
-Her works can be found in many significant collections, and she has represented Puerto Rico in many international exhibitions.
+Noemí Ruiz (7 January 1931-10 May 2023) was a Puerto Rican painter, graphic artist and teacher.
+She was said to be a pioneer of abstraction in Puerto Rico.
+Her works can be found in many significant collections, and she represented Puerto Rico in many international exhibitions.

 Education

 Noemí Ruiz studied at the Interamerican University of Puerto Rico in San Germán, where she earned a Bachelor of Arts Education and Arts Administration degree in 1953.
 She earned a Master of Fine Arts degree from New York University in 1956.
 At NYU, she studied painting, art education, supervision and administration.
 Ruiz also began experimentation with abstract art under George McNeil in the 1960s.
 At the Complutense University of Madrid in Spain, Ruiz completed took doctoral courses before studying lithography at the University of California, Berkeley.

 Career

 Noemí Ruiz was acting director of the Fine Arts Department at the Inter-American University from 1959 to 1961, the same university where she earned her bachelor's degree.
-Ruiz is also a Founding Member of the Museum of Contemporary Art of Puerto Rico, as well as on its board of directors.
-Ruiz's other professions included teacher and professor, designer, department directors, lecturer, event and project organizer, amongst others.
+Ruiz was also a Founding Member of the Museum of Contemporary Art of Puerto Rico, as well as on its board of directors.
+Ruiz's other professions included teacher and professor, designer, department directors, lecturer, event and project organizer.

-As professor and teacher, she has worked in San German's public education system, at Inter-American University on the San German and Metropolitan campuses, and at Escuela de Artes Plasticas.
+As professor and teacher, she worked in San German's public education system, at Inter-American University on the San German and Metropolitan campuses, and at Escuela de Artes Plasticas.
 She was a Department Director at the Inter-American University; Fine Arts twice, Artistic Education Program, and Art & Music.

 Many times Ruiz helped coordinate and organize events and programs such as the Visiting Artists Program at Inter-American University (1976–77), Visit and Exhibition of Larry Rivers (1976–77), Art Appreciation Seminar (Inter-American University) (1968), Post Conference Tour of the National Education Association (1968), Seminars for Art Teachers - Department of Education (1962–63), and Second Seminar on Artistic Education (1964–65).

+Ruiz died on 10 May 2023.